-- Game/match official(s) must be certified and/or experienced in officiating the sport. - The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate. - All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations. - At least one Coach must possess one of the following coaching qualifications: - NCCP Community Sport Coach Community Club Coach (formerly "I love Water Polo" Course) - Completion of water polo's NCCP level 1 and/or level 2 certification in the past - Accreditation as a NCCP Water Polo Learning Facilitator - Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (for example, appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Activity Safety Standards in Education. - Past experience within the last 3 years as a coach in water polo having knowledge of the activity (for example, appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Activity Safety Standards in Education. - For more information on sport-specific NCCP training please visit coach.ca.
+- Game/match official(s) must be certified and/or experienced in officiating the sport. - The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate. - All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations. - Completion of Instruction-Beginners or Competition-Introduction Coach training is required for teaching any diving skills beyond a front dive. - At least one Coach must possess one of the following coaching qualifications: - Completion of diving NCCP level 1 and/or level 2 certification in the past - Completion of diving NCCP Competition-Introduction or Instruction-Beginners course - Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (for example, appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Activity Safety Standards in Education. - Past experience within the last 3 years as a coach in diving springboard/tower, having knowledge of the activity (for example, appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Activity Safety Standards in Education. - For more information on sport-specific NCCP training please visit coach.ca.